weillercarvalho/SST/README.md

 ## Running locally

-1. Clone the project
+1. Clone the project.

 ```bash
   https://github.com/weillercarvalho/SST
 ```

-2. Enter the project directory
+2. Enter the project directory.

-3. Install dependencies
+3. Install dependencies.

 ```bash
   npm i
 ```
 4. Configure the necessary github tokens to trigger Github API endpoints (If you analyze the script.js file, I used five(5) github tokens, but you can configure the use of just one(1), remembering that you will need to change the code for this to run normally).

-5. Run the script
+5. Run the script.

 ```bash
   node script.js